oracle-livelabs/security/database/redacting-restcalls-with-ords/introduction/introduction.md

 ## Introduction

-Oracle Data Redaction is an advanced security feature that allows you to mask sensitive data in real-time, protecting it from unauthorized disclosure.
+Oracle Data Redaction is an Advanced Security feature that allows you to mask sensitive data in real-time, protecting it from unauthorized disclosure.
 This feature is included with your Autonomous Database subscription and is particularly useful for read-only scenarios such as displaying sensitive information in reports or sending it to other applications via GET APIs.

 The DMBS_REDACT PL/SQL package is used to manage redaction policies and configure the specific columns and redaction formats.